AlexanderDisput/Project-1-Sauna/README.md

 - Github - To save and store the files for the website.
 - Google Fonts - To import the fonts used on the website.
 - Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.
-- Convertio.co to convert my images to webp
+- https://convertio.co/ to convert my images to webp

 ## Deployment & Local Development